-Our Report therefore falls under three heads :----
+Our Report therefore falls under three heads :-

-o have to i.

-1. A sketch of what the Examiners proposed to do.
-2. A history of the Examination showing how far their is the second out.

-3. A statement of the results of the Examination.
-East, East, in At their first meeting the Examiners considered it Trem Trem the Superson of the Superson of the Superson of Supers 1.
-At their first meeting the Examiners considered if $d{1,2}^{\prime}$ each of the subjects set down in the Council's programme.
+- 1. A sketch of what the Examiners proposed to do. - 2.
+A history of the Examination showing how far their intentions have been carried out. - 3.
+A statement of the results of the Examination. - 1.
+At their first meeting the Examiners considered it one of their principal duties to apportion a fair value to each of the subjects set down in the Council's programme.

-hey determined that the value of the nine subjects sc 1.
-79au.
-Mandidates should be e:
+They determined that the value of the nine subjects selected by intending Candidates should be:-

-• 91/16F Marks.
+• Marrs.

-The English Language, History, Geography.
-100 .
-800
+The English Language, History, Geography 1000

-Latin ano di silo di 800
+Latin , 800

+Mathematics

 Greek 600

+French

-French .
-Natural Philosophy .
-400
+Natural Philosophy

-Chemistry .
-400
+Chemistry 400

 Geology 400

-Drawing and Architecture with 400
+Drawing and Architecture 400

-In making this estimate the Examiners were grid by an iderations; first, the time and the labour which would have probably been bestowed on each subject by C{ij} is the soft average age and ability; and secondly, their importance in this Examination regarded as a stage n{ij} and $n{$ cation.
+In making this estimate the Examiners were guided by two considerations; first, the time and the labour which would have probably been bestowed on each subject by Candidates of average age and ability; and secondly, their importance in this Examination regarded as a stage not merely in a Classical, but also in a General Education.

-The next point to be determined was, what total number f marks should qualify for the Degree of Associate of Arts?
-It was evident that, on the one hand, a Candidate might satisfy the conditions if he presented four subjects worth only 2000 marks-say, for example, Latin 800, French.
-Drawing, Geometry, 1200; while, on the other hand, he might present subjects worth 3200, if he prepared English, Latin, Mathematics, and Greek.
+The next point to be determined was, what total number of marks should qualify for the Degree of Associate of Arts?
+It was evident that, on the one hand, a Candidate might satisfy the conditions if he presented four subjects worth only 2000 marks-say, for example, Latin 800, French, Drawing, Geometry, 1200; while, on the other hand, he might present subjects worth 3200, if he prepared English, Latin, Mathematics, and Greek.